Specialist Consultant

 For most placements, your travel and accommodation costs are covered.
 Many of our Consultant locums even bring their family along for a working holiday.

-We have Australasia's largest network of doctor jobs.
-This means more chance of finding the perfect role.
 Search yourself or take advantage of our free career support service and let our team find roles for you.
+We’re preferred suppliers to hospitals and clinics in Australia and New Zealand, meaning more chance of finding the perfect role.

-The amount you earn as an emergency doctor depends on multiple factors, like whether you are full-time, part-time, or locum and whether you are in a public or private hospital.
+The amount you earn as an Emergency Medicine doctor depends on multiple factors, like whether you are full-time, part-time, or locum or in a public or private hospital.

 Your registration number, a current CV and three references are the essentials of any job application.
 Other paperwork that's commonly required is:

-What you'll need can vary slightly between Australian states and in New Zealand.
-Some states/locations also ask you complete an online training course (eMedical Courses).
-We're here to help guide you through the requirements and we'll give you a checklist detailing everything you need.
+What you'll need can vary slightly between Australian states and New Zealand.
+Some states/locations also require you to complete an online training course (eMedical Courses).
+We're here to help guide you through the requirements, and we'll give you a checklist detailing everything you need.

-Nope!
-Our service is free for doctors.
+No, our service is free for doctors!
 We're paid by hospitals and clinics for our services and are preferred suppliers in several states and areas.
 Because we have a huge network of doctors, we save clinics and hospitals time (and money) by taking the stress out of the hiring and credentialing process.

 These are the types of ED jobs we represent across Australasia.